-P: ENV SCI 302
+P: ENV SCI 302 or equivalent course in ecology

 BIOLOGY 650.
 Ecological Restoration.
 3 Credits.

 Overview of how ecological and biological processes can inform and guide restoration of degraded systems.
 What can the science of ecology bring to the practice of restoration?
 Exploration of case studies and on-the-ground field experiences.